gazeworkshop/gazeworkshop.github.io/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <p>
-      <span style="font-weight:500;">Submission:</span> We invite authors to submit papers to our workshop (8-page ICCV format), to be presented at a poster session on acceptance.
+      <span style="font-weight:500;">Submission:</span> We invite authors to submit unpublished papers (8-page ICCV format) to our workshop, to be presented at a poster session upon acceptance.
 All submissions will go through a double-blind review process.
-Accepted papers at ICCV/CVPR 2019 are also invited to be presented at our poster session for increased exposure of the works and to foster discussion in the community.
+Accepted papers at ICCV/CVPR 2019 are also welcome to be presented during our poster session to increase exposure and foster discussion in the community.
 All contributions must be submitted through CMT in the following link: TBD.
     </p>
     <p>
       The topics of this workshop include but are not limited to: